Showing the fastest and cheapest results for 08 Dec

 Trains from Inverness to Glasgow

-Avanti West Coast trains depart from London Euston station and arrive at Glasgow Central station.
+Avanti West Coast trains depart from London Euston station and arrive direct into Glasgow Central station.
 During peak hours, a direct fast train leaves London for Glasgow approximately once an hour.
 All Avanti trains between London and Glasgow are direct and can take as little as four hours and 29 minutes to complete the journey.
 Avanti trains have WiFi onboard as well as food carriages that serve light snacks and refreshments.

 Glasgow has plenty of transport options to choose from.
 Find out more about the different options below.